gdroguski/CharNet/README.md

     Linjie Xing, Zhi Tian, Weilin Huang, and Matthew R. Scott;
     In: Proceedings of the IEEE International Conference on Computer Vision (ICCV), 2019.

-Also I added Fast Non Maximum Suppression algorithm written in C++ and exported to dll to replace current vanilla postprocess (speedup ~30x) and made some code refactoring and added possibility to apply specified preprocess from config.
+I also added Fast Non Maximum Suppression algorithm written in C++ and exported to dll to replace current vanilla postprocess (speedup ~30x) and made some code refactoring and added possibility to apply specified preprocess from a config.

 ## How to